 About sustainability reporting

-The non-financial data and information included in Tieto’s Annual Report 2016 are prepared in accordance with the core option of GRI G4 Reporting Guidelines.
-The disclosures focus on the sustainability aspects that are considered to be the most material regarding Tieto’s economic, social and environmental performance.
+The non-financial data and information included in Tieto’s Annual Report 2017 are prepared in accordance with the core option of the GRI Standards.
+The disclosures focus on the sustainability topic that are considered to be the most material regarding Tieto’s economic, social and environmental performance.

 The sustainability disclosures include the Parent company Tieto Corporation and all subsidiaries over which the Parent company has direct or indirect control.
-The GRI Standard Disclosures cover the entire Tieto Group.
+The GRI General Disclosures cover the entire Tieto Group.

-If not otherwise stated, all information and data pertains to activities from 1 January to 31 December 2016.
-The regional data is divided differently between HR and financial data due to system restrictions.
+Unless otherwise stated, all information and data pertain to activities from 1 January to 31 December 2017.
+The regional data is divided between HR and financial data due to system restrictions.

-Energy and emission calculations follow the Greenhouse Gas Protocol, and emissions are reported in CO2.
+Energy and emission calculations follow the Greenhouse Gas Protocol, and emissions are reported as CO2 emissions.
 Some calculations are manually conducted.
-The source of the indirect, locations based energy emission factors is the International Energy Agency (IEA).
-Base year emissions for Scope 2 were updated using three year average factors for all years.
-The sources for indirect, market based energy emission factors are energy companies for actual factors.
-Residual mix factors are used for EU and the IEA factors are used for non-EU countries with no actual market based factor.
+The source of the indirect, location-based energy emission factors is the International Energy Agency (IEA).
+The base yearemissions for the scope 2 reporting were updated using three-year average factors for all years.
+The sources for indirect, market-based energy emission factors are energy companies for the actual factors.
+Residual mix factors are used for the EU and the IEA factors are used for non-EU countries with no actual market-based factors.
 For direct energy, DEFRA’s emission factor is applied.
-The market based CO2 emissions from electricity consumption are now reported for the first time for 2015-2016.

-Scope 3 business travel related CO2 emissions were restated as reporting of CO2 emissions generated from taxi use was discontinued due to data quality issues.
-In 2016, the CO2 emissions from taxi use were 1.2% of total reported CO2 emissions.
-The CO2 factors used are DEFRA for flights and VTT Lipasto for own car use.
-The data was collected from the company IT systems and service providers.
-Data collection for flight information covers 99% of operations and employee car use covers 71%.
-Locations with major operations and a significant amount of travel are within the scope.
+The scope 3 business travel related CO2 emissions include flights and the use of own cars.
+The CO2 factors used are DEFRA for flights and VTT Lipasto for car use.
+The data was collected from the company IT system and service providers.
+Locations with major operations and a significant amount of travel are within this scope.

-The base year for the environmental calculations is 2014.
-In the report, the metric ton/UK tonne equivalent to 1 000 kilograms is stated solely as ton.
-No restatements were done.
+The base year for the Scope 1–3 environmental calculations is 2016, but a three-year trend extending to 2015 is reported.
+In the report, the metric ton/UK tonne equivalent to 1 000 kilograms is stated solely as a ton.

-If not otherwise stated, our workforce related figures in the Sustainability section are based on the GRI G4 guidelines.
-The numbers include joint ventures, hence differing from the headcount in the Financials section.
-The data sources are company systems, which provide data on full-time and part-time employees and permanent and temporary employees.
-In 2016, our Voice survey on employee engagement was not conducted, but instead many of the questions were asked in our Strategy Pulse survey.
-Thus the customer engagement index results 2015-2016 are not fully comparable.
+Unless otherwise stated, our workforce related figures in the Sustainability section of the report are based on the GRI Standards.
+The numbers includejoint ventures, hence differing from the headcount in the Financial section.
+The data sources are company systems which provide data on full-time, part-time, permanent and temporary employees.

-An independent third party, PricewaterhouseCoopers Oy, has provided assurance on the corporate responsibility information disclosed in Tieto’s Annual Report 2016.
+An independent third party, PricewaterhouseCoopers Oy, have provided their assurance on the corporate responsibility information disclosed in Tieto’s Annual Report 2017.
 The scope of the assured information is indicated in the independent practitioner's assurance report.
-Assurance increases transparency and is key to delivering a high-quality report.
+In our view, third-party, independent assurance increases transparency and is key to delivering a high-quality report.